Submarine (2010 film): Plot

 On the night of New Year's Eve, Jill goes to the beach with Graham.
 While searching for Jill on the crowded beach, Oliver is stunned to see Jordana with another boy.
-He then spies on his mother getting into the back of Graham's van and assumes the worst.
+He then spies on his mother entering the back of Graham's van and assumes the worst.
 Enraged, he goes home and takes several of Lloyd's antidepressants before breaking into Graham's house, where he gets drunk and commits minor acts of vandalism.
-Returning home, Graham drops an intoxicated Oliver on his doorstep and leaves.
+Upon returning home, Graham finds an intoxicated Oliver.
+Graham later drops Oliver off at his doorstep and leaves.
 The next morning, Oliver awakes to see that his parents are not angry with him and are reconciling, though Jill admits that she gave Graham a handjob.

 Jordana breaks up with Oliver via a letter informing him that she is seeing someone else and that her mother's operation was successful; he becomes depressed over the next few months.
-At school, Oliver apologises to Jordana for not visiting her mother at the hospital, hoping she will leave her new boyfriend for him, but she rejects him.
+At school, Oliver is commonly harassed by classmate Chips.
+Oliver later apologises to Jordana for not visiting her mother at the hospital, hoping she will leave her new boyfriend for him, but she rejects him.
 Oliver later encounters Jordana on the beach at sunset, learning that she does not actually have a new boyfriend.
 She declares that Oliver was horrible to her, and he admits that he made a mistake.
-Together, they walk several inches deep into the sea, smiling at each other.
+Together, they walk several inches deep into the sea, smiling at each other as the sun shines at them.